florist-notes/CNN-GoogLeNet/README.md

     ❅ Utilized concepts from R-CNN for their detection model.
     ❅ During testing, multiple crops of the same image were created, fed into the network, and the softmax probabilities were averaged to give us the final solution.
+    ❅ resize the image to 4 scales where the shorter dimension (height or width) is 256, 288, 320 and 352 respectively, take the left, center and right square of these resized images (in the case of portrait images, take the top, center and bottom squares).For each square, then take the 4 corners and the center 224x224 crop as well as the square resized to 224x224, and their mirrored versions.
+This results in 4x3x6x2 = 144 crops per image.
+    ❅ dropout layer with 70% ratio of dropped outputs.
+    ❅ trained using the DistBelief, distributed machine learning system.
+    ❅ asynchronous stochastic gradient descent with 0.9 momentum.
+    ❅ fixed learning rate schedule (decreasing the learning rate by 4% every 8 epochs).

 Practical
 -